sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ### Task 2: Verify synchronization in the Synchronization Service Manager

+In this task, you will use the Synchronization Service Manager to check the status of synchronization operations between your on-premises AD DS and Microsoft Entra ID, ensuring that the system is properly syncing data.

 1. On **SEA-ADM1**, on the **Start** menu, expand **Azure AD Connect**, and then select **Synchronization Service**.

    ![](media/azz27.png)